 Leitmotifs from Wagner to Hollywood

 Wagner was the German composer who adapted the musical motif approach to the opera, but now it’s more well-known in Hollywood.

 For example, let’s take the The Good, the Bad, and the Ugly theme.
 Don’t remember it off the top of your head?
 Don’t worry — just listen to the first few seconds of the clip below:

 Why is this a leitmotif?
 First and foremost, its recurring — rather its use in the film is recurring.
 Second, it’s recognizable.
-Remember, leitmotifs have to be recognized within the first few seconds you hear them.
+Remember, leitmotifs are often recognized within the first few seconds you hear them.
 Third, it communicates tone; whistles swell, the waw-waw-waw breaks out, and next thing you know, old-fashioned Western justice is served.

 The Good, the Bad, and the Ugly musical motif is universally recognizable.
 It’s a masterful musical motif that’s still recognized today.
 Some of the best musical scores ever recorded don't employ leitmotifs in the traditional sense, but many of them do.

 Leitmotifs in the work of John Williams

-Darth Vader’s Imperial March couldn’t be mistaken for anything else, and that’s why it’s a great leitmotif.
+Darth Vader’s Imperial March couldn’t be mistaken for anything else, and that’s why it’s one of the best leitmotif examples.

 Just think about how recognizable Williams’ other compositions are as well — from Indiana Jones to E.T. to Harry Potter (those are just some of the most famous).
 Let’s take a look at a video essay that shows how Williams makes leitmotifs like nobody else.